Camera Module Reference

 Example

-Unmanaged streaming provides full control over RTMP endpoints but requires your own streaming infrastructure.
-Only one unmanaged stream can be active at a time, and it blocks other apps from using the camera.startStream()
+Unmanaged streaming sends the camera feed directly to your ingest endpoint.
+You choose the protocol via the URL scheme.
+Only one unmanaged stream can be active at a time, and it blocks other apps from using the camera.startLocalLivestream()

-Start an unmanaged RTMP stream to a specific URL.Parameters
+Start an unmanaged stream to a specified URL.Parameters

 | Parameter | Type | Description |